sachipanda/docs/docs/introduction.md

   Theme settings are presented as a flat list of logically-named [CSS custom properties](customization).
 There's no need to navigate or modify complex CSS, allowing changes to be made quickly and confidently.

 - **No packages to install or static files to build**<br>
-  All processing is done in the browser, removing the need for CSS preprocessors and other build tools.
+  All processing is done in the browser, removing the need for CSS pre-processors and other build tools.
 Just link to a theme, then customize by setting [theme-related properties](customization).
 That's it.

 - **Multiple themes available**<br>
   Use a theme as-is, or as a starting point for something completely new.
 All themes share the same customizable properties, making it easy mix styles from different themes.